Battle of the Monongahela: Aftermath

 Of the approximately 1,300 men Braddock led into battle, 456 were killed outright and 422 were wounded.
 Commissioned officers were prime targets and suffered greatly: out of 86 officers, 26 were killed and 37 wounded.
 Of the 50 or so women that accompanied the British column as maids and cooks, only 4 returned with the British; about half were taken as captives.
 The French and Canadians reported only 23 killed, including the French commander, and 20 wounded.
 Braddock died of his wounds on July 13, four days after the battle, and was buried on the road near Fort Necessity.

 Colonel Thomas Dunbar, with the reserves and rear supply units, took command when the survivors reached his position.
 Realizing there was no further likelihood of his force proceeding to capture Fort Duquesne, he decided to retreat.
 He ordered the destruction of supplies and cannon before withdrawing, burning about 150 wagons on the spot.
 His forces retreated back toward Philadelphia.
 The French did not pursue, realizing that they did not have sufficient resources for an organized pursuit.

-Captain Daniel Liénard de Beaujeu, commander of the French forces, was buried on July 12 at Fort Duquesne.
+Beaujeu was buried on July 12 at Fort Duquesne.
 The battle was a devastating defeat, and has been characterized as one of the most disastrous in British colonial history.
 It marked the end of the Braddock expedition, which many had believed contained overwhelming force, to seize the Ohio Country.
 It awakened many in London to the sheer scale of forces that would be needed to defeat the French and their Indian allies in North America.

-The inability of the redcoats to use skirmishers, and the vulnerability this caused for the main force, had a profound effect on British military thinking.
+The inability of the British to use skirmishers, and the vulnerability this caused for the main force, had a profound effect on British military thinking.
 Although Braddock had posted a company of flankers on each side, these troops were untrained to do anything but stand in line and fire platoon volleys, which were unsuited to such conditions.
-Learning from their mistakes the British made much better use of skirmishers, often equipped with rifles, who could protect the main body of troops from such devastating fire, both later in the French and Indian War and in the American War of Independence.
+Learning from their mistakes the British made much better use of skirmishers, often equipped with rifles, who could protect the main body of troops from such devastating fire, both later in the French and Indian War and in the American Revolutionary War.

 Because of the speed with which the French and Indians launched their attack and enveloped the British column, the battle is often erroneously reported as an ambush by many who took part.
 In fact, the French had been unprepared for their contact with the British, whom they had blundered into.
 The speed of their response allowed them to quickly gain the upper hand, and brought about their victory.
 The French remained dominant in the Ohio Country for the next three years, and persuaded many previously neutral Indian tribes to enter the war on their side.
 The French were eventually forced to abandon Fort Duquesne in 1758 by the approach of the Forbes Expedition.